EqualExperts/KotlinDemo/http4k-example/README.md

 ## NOTE

-1. The authenticate endpoint should not be taken as best practise.
+1. The authenticate endpoint should not be taken as best practice.
 The intent here is to show a flow of business logic across multiple components.
-2. This project uses unsafe CORS settings for demonstration purposes only.
+2. This project uses unsafe CORS settings for demonstration only.
 Do not use this in production.
 3. This project has hard coded secrets in it.
-Do not use hard coded secrets in production.
+Do not use hard-coded secrets in production.

+## Features not implemented

+- Rate limiting
+- Metrics
+- Resilience strategies

 ## Architecture